John Quincy Adams: the 6th President: Supported Native Americans

 - His son (John Adams) was the only son to ever get married in the White House, which occurred on February 25, 1828.

-- First son of a president to become a president.
+- The first son of a president to become a president.

 - He often would soak near the White House.
 One time, someone took off with his clothes, and he had to ask a passing boy to go to the White House and ask his wife to send something for him to wear.